 Vanilla – anti-oxidant and anti-inflammatory

-3 cardamon pods, bruised by pressing with a knife or fork handle
+- 3 cardamom pods -bruised by pressing with a knife or fork handle

-Pinch turmeric powder (or a slice of fresh root if you have it), optional but strongly recommended
+- ¼ tsp ground turmeric (or a slice of fresh root if you have it, optional but strongly recommended